Admissions

 Prerequisites

-The following prerequisite undergraduate college courses are required.
-Classes can be taken at regionally-accredited university or community college.
-As a general rule, all prerequisite coursework should be no more than seven years old at the time of application.
-However, each situation is reviewed on an individual basis.
 One semester or one quarter of each course is required.
-Prerequisites do not need to be complete at the time of application, however, if accepted to the MS CPD, the classes must be successfully finished with a grade of C or better (C- does not count) by July 31 of the year admitted.
+Prerequisites do not need to be complete at the time of application; however, if accepted to the MS CPD, the classes must be successfully finished with a grade of C or better (C- does not count) by July 31 of the year admitted.

 - General Chemistry (including lab)